To foster vibrant communities and resilient ecosystems in the Northern Gulf of California

 Overview & History

 The Intercultural Center for the Studies of Deserts and Oceans (CEDO) is an active conservation, research, and education center that has been informing, inspiring, and empowering stewards for healthy Gulf of California ecosystems for nearly 40 years.
 “CEDO” comes from our Spanish name: Centro Intercultural de Estudios de Desiertos y Océanos.
-We first opened our doors in 1980 from our field station in Puerto Peñasco, Sonora, just 4 hours’ drive from Phoenix and Tucson, and their world-class, state universities.
+We first opened our doors in 1980 at our field station in Puerto Peñasco, Sonora, just 4 hours’ drive from Phoenix and Tucson, and world-class, state universities, and five hours from Hermosillo and Mexicali.

-CEDO has grown from a staff of two – our founding members, Rick and Peggy Boyer, to a dedicated team of more than 26 people.
-With an annual budget of almost $2 million, we have become a global leader in education, ecosystem management, and coastal-marine spatial planning.
+CEDO has grown from a staff of two – our founding members, Peggy and Rick Boyer, to a dedicated team of more than 26 people.
+With an annual budget approaching $2 million, we have become a global leader in education, ecosystem management, and coastal-marine spatial planning.
 We believe that successful, holistic solutions to complex problems can only spring from a sturdy foundation of community engagement and development, and have found that hope for a better future is the best incentive for catalyzing a positive sea-change in our relationship with the environment.

 We invite you to join us on this exciting journey, as we continue to strengthen and challenge coastal communities, and all of our friends and family, to become stewards of the future, of our precious oceans, their biodiversity, and the many services they provide to our global society.